 With its historic cobbled streets, World Heritage sites and rich sense of tradition, Seville is a popular destination with British travellers.
 It is perfect for a weekend city break or for a visit as part of a tour of southern Spain.
 The Andalusian capital’s most famous and remarkable sight is the UNESCO-listed Real Alcazar, a set of palaces including the Palacio de Don Pedro, which fuses Iberian and Moorish architecture to spectacular effect.

 You can enjoy panoramic views of the city from the cathedral’s Giralda and later wander the intriguing Triana District, home to a museum devoted to Seville’s artisan ceramics and shops selling traditional azulejo tiles.
 In the evening, head to one of Seville’s lively traditional tapas bars, such as El Rinconcillo, the oldest tapas bar in Seville, then finish the night by experiencing a passionate flamenco performance at one of the city’s many authentic clubs.

 Don't Forget Before you Fly

-You don’t need a visa to enter Spain if you’re a British citizen.
+British passport holders don’t need a visa to travel to any country in the EU – you can stay for up to 90 days within a 180-day period.
+You just need to make sure that your passport has at least six months validity left, on the day you travel.
 The local currency is the euro and it’s a good idea to change some in advance so that you have some cash when you arrive, especially if you plan to travel by public transport or taxi.
 You can also find currency exchange services at Seville Airport.
 Bear in the mind that the temperatures in Seville can be extremely hot in the summer months, so suitable clothing, sunscreen and sunglasses are a must.